MEET US.

-At Wormhole Pictures, we create bold, boundary-pushing cinema that transports audiences through emotional, visual, and narrative wormholes.
-We are a collective of filmmakers, storytellers, and dreamers dedicated to crafting immersive experiences that blur the line between reality and imagination.
+At Wormhole Pictures, we create bold, boundary-pushing stories that transports audiences through emotional, visual, and narrative wormholes.
 Our mission is to champion original voices, elevate underrepresented stories, and produce films that resonate across time, space, and culture.

 Our team draws on expertise from every corner of the entertainment industry.
 Our talent has helped craft content spanning across film and television for industry leaders like Netflix, Warner Bros., Apple, Amazon/MGM Studios, Disney, Paramount, Lionsgate, Sony, 20th Century Fox Televison, AMC Studios, Starz, and more.